getodk/docs/src/aggregate-admin.rst

 ===========================

 .. warning::
-  Aggregate is no longer being updated.
+  ODK Aggregate is no longer being updated.
 Please use :doc:`ODK Central <central-intro>` instead.

 Click the :guilabel:`Log In` link in the upper right corner of the screen to be presented with the Log onto Aggregate screen.
 Choose the :guilabel:`Sign in with Aggregate password` button and enter the super-user username you specified within the installer.
 The initial password for this account is `aggregate`.
 When you log in, :guilabel:`Site Admin` will be visible to you.